 Shockney then made it a point to make sure other women could have the same option.
 With her influence, reach and recommendations among Johns Hopkins patients and survivors, word spread quickly about Myers.
 His schedule filled up with nipple tattoo appointments.

-“It got super busy, busier than I really wanted it to be,” he recalls.
+“It got super busy, busier than I really wanted it to be,” he recalled.
 Then, about five years ago, he felt he reached a tipping point.

 “That was on a Monday.
 I decided, ‘This is a sign that I’ve got to keep doing this.”